 I decided that it was high time to get out of my creative rut and take myself on an Artist’s Date.
-If you’re not familiar with them, then I highly recommend you get to know Julia Cameron’s Artist’s Way.
+If you’re not familiar with them, then I highly recommend you get to know Julia Cameron’s Artist’s Way (paid link).
 I will recommend that book till kingdom come, I don’t even care.

 I chose the Clark County Museum in Henderson, which is about 30 minutes away from Vegas.
 It’s on Boulder Highway, around the corner from my alma mater, NSC.
 I haven’t been down that way in years, but I still remembered where to go.
 Funny how that works.